SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/README.md

 * Step 5: Deployment of the Product List Application and Approuter
 * Step 6: Cockpit administration task: Assign Role Collection to your User
 * Step 7: Access the Application
-* [Optional] Step 8: Role Assignment using a SAML Identity Provider
-* Step 9: Clean up
+* Step 8: Clean up

 ### Step 1: Definition of the Application Security Descriptor